transtractor/transtractor-lib/README.md

-# The Transtractor
+# The Transtractor (pre-release)

 ## Universal PDF bank statement parsing

-The Trnasaction Extractor, or 'Transtractor', aspires to be a universal library for extracting transaction data from PDF bank statements.
+The Transaction Extractor, or 'Transtractor', aspires to be a universal library for extracting transaction data from PDF bank statements.
 Key features:

 * Written in Rust (fast)